No9/venshare/content/2022-02-01--gitops-core-dump/index.md

 An example of the PR is available here https://github.com/No9/segfaulter/pull/2

-This PR can then simply be opened with the gitpod url - https://gitpod.io/#https://github.com/No9/segfaulter/pull/2
+The PR can then simply be opened with the gitpod url - https://gitpod.io/#https://github.com/No9/segfaulter/pull/2

 ![The Github PR](images/gitfiles.png)

 If your interested in seeing this running then follow the deploy steps here - https://github.com/IBM/core-dump-client/tree/main/knative-event-processor#deployment

-It requires and [IBM Cloud account] at the moment but you will be able to run the kubernetes cluster and the knative services for free.
+It requires an [IBM Cloud account](https://cloud.ibm.com/registration) at the moment but you will be able to run the kubernetes cluster and the knative services for free.

 ## Next Steps